MatejKastak/vim-colemak-DHm/README.markdown

 ===========

 =======
-# This is a **work in progress** fork, check back later.
+# This is a **work in progress** fork of a fork, check back later.
 When this text is removed, it is ready for use.

 ## Simple setup
 Define this in the vimrc runtime stream prior to plugin loading (plugins run after vimrc by default)